46breean/Oreo-Raspberry-Fudge/README.md

 Run the executables in the following order: server.exe -> serveradmin.exe -> useradmin.exe -> device.exe.
 Multiple user administrators can be instantiated, and multiple devices can be instantiated under each user administrator.
 There can only be one server and one server administrator per session.

 Currently, the IP Address stated in the source code is a loopback address, causing the system to only run on one device.
-However, our system works across multiple devices on the same Wi-Fi network too!
-Simply change the IP Address under the global variable SERVER in all source code files (except server.py itself) to the IPv4 address of the device that the server is hosted on.
+However, our system can work across multiple devices on the same Wi-Fi network by changing the IP Address under the global variable SERVER in all source code files (except server.py itself) to the IPv4 address of the device that the server is hosted on.

 ## Acknowledgements